torieketcham/marinebon.github.io/pages/jekyll.md

 gem install jekyll
 ```

-- The Minimal Mistakes theme (basis for the ioos_jekyll_theme) recommends installing Bundler for dependency
+- The Minimal Mistakes theme (basis for the mbon_jekyll_theme) recommends installing Bundler for dependency
 management to run Jekyll more easily.
 See the [install docs](https://mmistakes.github.io/minimal-mistakes/docs/installation/)
 for more info.